– By Vance Kelly-

 While feeling duty bound to both family and country, to have their families compensated for their service was no doubt honourable and not such a bad thing in such difficult times.

 Research evidence of family feuding over money even after the death of a soldier, shines a very dim light on many families unfortunate circumstances during the war, and suggests for those involved, the basic needs to survive was unfortunately something that had to be considered above everything else.

-The grim reality is from the research on the 1st FCE alone which is a very small number of enlistments, I have seen a trail of disputes over money requests to the war office, from fathers, mothers, aunties, girlfriends, sisters and brothers, all claiming right to the assignment of payments entitled to the ANZAC on the field of battle.
+The grim reality from the research on the 1st FCE alone, with its small number of enlistments, there can be seen a trail of disputes over money and requests to the war office, from fathers, mothers, aunties, girlfriends, sisters and brothers, all claiming right to the assignment of payments entitled to the ANZAC on the field of battle.

 Many of the war service records have such letters from next of kin, relatives and so called next of kin making claims and requesting payments or preference for payments over another family member, so it was clear that the money was a very important, at least for some back in Australia.

 This seems inconceivable today, however this paperwork ping-pong at the base records office went on in the background for years, while the brave men were either laying helpless in a trench in Gallipoli, or perhaps laying dead in a desolate killing field in Belgium or France.